lwheinsberg/mvNUR_ISONG/02_mvNUR_mvBIMBAM.md

 associated phenotypes are conditionally independent of the genotype given the presence of a directly associated phenotype in the model.

-For example, in this synthetic data set, there is a suggested 92.4% probability that there is a direct association between rs1041740 and anxiety.
-In addition, while there is a 0% chance of no association between rs4135225 and sleep, the likelihood of direct vs. indirect effects is more split at 32.4% and 67.6%, respectively.
+For example, in this synthetic data set, there is a suggested 100% probability that there is a direct association between rs1041740 and anxiety.
+In addition, while there is a 0% probability of no association between rs4135225 and sleep, the likelihood of direct vs. indirect effects is more split at 32.417% and 67.583%, respectively.
 While mvBIMBAM doesn’t inform of us what variable indirect associations are conditional on, we can look back at our bnlearn network for more information.

 # Save data and results